2026 Sessions

 How AI Agents Negotiate: Why Governance Matters to Scale Good Intentions

-Research in AI and Decision Making
+Researcher in AI and Decision Making

 As organizations increasingly rely on AI systems to support collective decisions, a key question emerges: how do AI agents resolve conflicts when there is no “right” answer?
 In this talk, I share insights from nearly 500 automated negotiation experiments involving leading AI models (Claude, GPT, and Gemini).
 The agents faced real game-theoretic dilemmas with conflicting preferences, voting paradoxes, time pressure, and institutional consequences for failure.
 Rather than focusing on who “wins,” the experiments reveal something more important: most successful negotiations were driven by agreement on process, not on outcomes.
 Over 85% of simulations reached agreement - and in virtually all successful cases, agents did so by adopting structured governance mechanisms such as voting rules, delegation, and agenda-setting.
 When governance was weak, even advanced models frequently failed.
 The key takeaway is that governance design shapes behavior more than model intelligence alone.
 For organizations deploying AI in procurement, compliance, or decision support, provider choice and institutional rules are strategic decisions, not technical details.